atbible/VC-Bible/README.md

 # start importing
 for i in {1..1000}; do php public/index.php bible:import; sleep 5; done;

+# Run server, then web application can be found at http://localhost:8888/
+php public/index.php server
 ```

 In production site, you need update `./config/default.php`.